metrotec/laravel-authentication-log/UPGRADE.md

 # Upgrade Guide

-## Upgrading from v3.x to v4.x
+## Upgrading from v5.x (or earlier) to v6.x

-Version 4.x introduces new features that require additional database columns.
+Version 6.x introduces new features that require additional database columns.
 This guide will help you upgrade your existing installation.

-### What's New in v4.x
+### What's New in v6.x

 - Device fingerprinting
 - Suspicious activity detection